-Love is a subjective matter and it means differently to different people but I believe everyone can agree that the feeling of love should be of positive emotions and energy.
+Love should be a feeling of positive emotions and energy.
 It is all about being an important factor in someone’s life, coming first, being considered, being looked after, feeling safe and being worthy of others making an effort to keep you happy, having your wants and needs fulfilled.

 Be your own source of happiness.